David Wasserman

 Check Fees & Availability

 Highly Praised Expertise.
-Nate Silver of FiveThirtyEight.com has written: “Wasserman’s knowledge of the nooks and crannies of political geography can make him seem like a local,” and the Los Angeles Times called Wasserman “whip smart” and a “scrupulously nonpartisan” analyst whose “numbers nerd-dom was foretold at a young age.”
-Chuck Todd, host of NBC's Meet the Press, recently called David "pretty much the only person you need to follow on Election Night."
+Legendary forecaster Nate Silver has written: “Wasserman’s knowledge of the nooks and crannies of political geography can make him seem like a local,” and the Los Angeles Times called Wasserman “whip smart” and a “scrupulously nonpartisan” analyst whose “numbers nerd-dom was foretold at a young age.”
+Chuck Todd, former host of NBC's Meet the Press, has called David "pretty much the only person you need to follow on Election Night."

 Political Intelligence.
 Wasserman has served as an analyst for the NBC News Election Night Decision Desk since 2008 and has also appeared on Fox News, CNN, and NPR.
 His commentary has been cited in numerous publications including the Wall Street Journal, the Economist, POLITICO, and the Washington Post.
 In 2018, his groundbreaking interactive collaboration with FiveThirtyEight, the "Atlas of Redistricting," took top prize for News Data App of the Year.